Michemor/alx-system_engineering-devops/0x10-https_ssl/README.md

 # 0x10.
 HTTPS SSL

 #### DevOps | SysAdmin | Security

+## Learning Objectives

-What is HTTPS SSL 2 main roles
+1. What is HTTPS SSL 2 main roles
-What is the purpose encrypting traffic
+2. What is the purpose encrypting traffic
-What SSL termination means
+3. What SSL termination means